okeeffed/cheat-sheets/Drupal/Drupal-8.md

 If we create a page `About` and change the settings on the right hand side, we can also begin to add tables for quick access.

 ## Publishing Options - Published, Promoted, URL

+If we create an article without the default settings, we can then use `saved as unpublished` from the save and publish dropdon.